I spoke at Container World 2019 in Santa Clara and shared insights on how LogDNA scales Elastic Search using Kubernetes over the years.

 These are a few of the steps involved in running ES on Kubernetes:

-- Troubleshoot all remaining issues as they arise and continue to manage and scale the cluster
+Troubleshoot all remaining issues as they arise and continue to manage and scales the cluster

 How LogDNA got started running ES on k8s